How To Feel Comfortable In Your Own Skin

 Believe it or not, we tend to do that so often, that we don’t even notice it anymore.
 Take a look at these examples.

 1. Your friends are already having their first child and you’re not even married yet.
 You think you’re not good enough and that you’re late in life.

 2. Everyone around is working a “regular” 9 to 5 job.
-You hate it but feel like you must do that too because “that’s the way to live” and your parents expect you to do that.
+You hate it, but feel like you must do it too – “that’s the way to live” and your parents expect you to do that.